Penderyn, Rhondda Cynon Taf: History

 David Watkin Jones, bardic name Dafydd Morganwg, documented in his 1874 Hanes Morganwg (History of Glamorgan) that in 1666 one "Mayber" built a small charcoal-fired furnace near Llygad Cynon, the source of the River Cynon, in an uninhabited place in the parish of Penderyn (ym mhlwyf Penderyn).

 There was no iron ore in the vicinity of the furnace.
 Consequently, supplies of it needed to be obtained from elsewhere.
 However, the furnace was successful: it produced on average a ton of iron a week, which was taken to Brecon for finishing, i.e. forging, where it would have enjoyed "the advantage of proximity to English markets".

 W.E.
-Minchinton documented that The Hirwaun Works was founded in 1757 by two partners, John Maybery and John Wilkins.
-Maybury was the son of Thomas Maybery, an ironmaster who was originally from Powick, Worcestershire, and who with his son John, Welsh historian John Lloyd (1903) described as being 'born ironmasters'.
-Wilkins was Maybury's brother-in-law and the founder of the Brecon Old Bank.
+Minchinton (1961) documented that The Hirwaun Works was founded in 1757 by two partners, John Maybery and John Wilkins, his brother-in-law.

 The partnership leased the mineral rights for the land from Lord Windsor.
 Limestone was available locally.
 The partners hoped to supply the local Hirwaun furnace with the iron ore extracted from the site.
 The works flourished for a time.
 However, it was severely hit by the introduction of non-importation agreements by the American colonies which broke away from the British crown in 1775.
 Consequently, the works was then leased to John Wasse of Stafford and William King of Bristol.
+Macinnes (1939) documented that on 27th May 1721, John King and Walter King gave a power of attorney to three Virginians to manage an iron-works.
+Quilici (1976) documented that John King and Walter King were brothers and partners in trading ventures in Bristol.
+John King was the leader of the family and Walter King was a mariner.
 King died shortly afterwards, and Wasse was unable to carry on the business alone.
 Consequently, in 1777 the works reverted to John Maybery.

 The iron works briefly recovered.
 But then it declined and was taken over by two sons of John Wilkins, Walter Wilkins and Jeffreys Wilkins, both of whom worked in the bank that their father had established.
 In 1779 a Welsh forge master sued the partnership for breach of contract.
 In the following year the lease of the works was transferred to Anthony Bacon of Cyfarthfa, which, after his death in 1786, was acquired by his two sons, Anthony and Thomas.

 At some point Penderyn became an agricultural village, which supplied the growing needs of the nearby local market town of Aberdare.

 Until the county's inclusion in Powys in 1974 the village was in the county of Brecknockshire.